Are You Bored Yet? Probably.

-In this episode, we turn our attention to the numbing effects that the information age can have on virtual classrooms and learner experiences.
+In this episode, we turn our attention to the numbing effects that the information age can have on virtual classrooms, online learning, and learner experiences.

-Karen Vieth, VP of Virtual Learning Services at InSync Training chats with Dr. Charles Chaffin, Author, Educator, and consultant.
+Karen Vieth, VP of Virtual Learning Solutions at InSync Training chats with Dr. Charles Chaffin, Author, Educator, and consultant.
 He has written 6 books related to areas of psychology and teaches in a variety of programs through Executive Education at several colleges and universities as well as within his own business.
 He works with a number of organizations in helping them maximize their learning programs and employee productivity.
 His latest book Numb: How the Information Age Dulls Our Senses and How We Can Get them Back, is the focus of this podcast.

 Click on the image below to listen now, or scroll down for the transcript.